dojo/widget-core/README.md

 Dojo 2 applications use the Virtual DOM (vdom) paradigm to represent what should be shown on the view.
 These vdom nodes are plain JavaScript objects that are more efficient to create from a performance perspective than browser DOM elements.
 Dojo 2 uses these vdom elements to synchronize and update the browser DOM so that the application shows the expected view.

-There are two types of vdom within Dojo 2, the first is pure representations of DOM elements and are the fundamental building blocks of all Dojo 2 applications.
+There are two types of vdom within Dojo 2.
+The first type provides a pure representation of DOM elements, the fundamental building blocks of all Dojo 2 applications.
 These are called `VNode`s and are created using the `v()` function available from the `@dojo/widget-core/d` module.

 The following will create a `VNode` that represents a simple `div` DOM element, with a text node child: `Hello, Dojo 2!`: